pdmimpulse/pdmInfra/design_documentation.md

 ## 1. System Overview

-The PDM Infrastructure Library is designed to provide a unified interface for AI application development, focusing on two main components:
+The PDM Infrastructure Library is designed to provide a unified interface for AI application development, with a primary focus on the AI Module that enables seamless integration with multiple Large Language Model (LLM) providers through a consistent API.
-- AI Module: LLM integration and structured output handling
-- AWS Module: Cloud infrastructure utilities

 ## 2. Architecture